 The One-Year Certificate program in Animation provides comprehensive training at the basic level for computer animation techniques including traditional principles of animation and motion graphics for film and video applications.
 The certificate program may be pursued as a stand-alone One-Year Certificate program, or may be undertaken as a minor in conjunction with a baccalaureate degree with prior approval.
 This certificate may be combined with the Associate of Applied Science or Professional Certificate in Applied Media Communications for an enhanced set of professional credentials upon completion of the program.
 Students interested in this option must consult with academic and financial aid advisors to determine a plan for dual completion.

-The program includes an overview of the history of animation, survey of the technical fundamentals of animation, and the principles of drawing techniques including character animation.
+The program includes an overview of the history of animation, survey of the technical fundamentals of animation, and a wide range of other production techniques for animation, such as character animation.
 Both 2-D and 3-D animation using digital hardware and software are examined in detail for both video and the Web.
 The use of animated motion for film and video titles, special effects, and other graphics application are also explored, along with the basic methodologies for producing such works.
 All program students have the opportunity to design and manage a significant animation project as they develop an animation portfolio.

 Upon completion of this program the student will receive a certificate from the University of Cincinnati documenting the accomplishment.
 This credential is not the same as, and should not be confused with, the associate degree offered by our department.